tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 ## 5.2 Venn Diagrams
 * The critical term is the term in a categorical syllogism which, when it denotes at least one existing thing, guarantees that the subject of the conclusion denotes at least one existing thing
+* Apply the universal premise first, then the particular premise

+## 5.3 Rules and Fallacies
+### Boolean Standpoint
+* Rule 1: The middle term must be distributed at least once
+	* Fallacy: Undistributed middle
+* Rule 2: If a term is distributed in the conclusion, then it must be distributed in a premise
+	* Fallacy: Illicit major; illicit minor
+* Rule 3: Two Negative premises are not allowed
+	* Fallacy: Exclusive premises
+* Rule 4: A negative premise requires a negative conclusion, and a negative conclusion requires a negative premise
+	* Fallacy: Drawing an affirmative conclusion from a negative premise or drawing a negative conclusion from affirmative premises
+* It turns out that no valid syllogism can have two particular premises
+* Rule 5: If both premises are universal, the conclusion cannot be particular
+	* Fallacy: Existential fallacy

+### Aristotelian Standpoint
+* Any categorical syllogism that breaks one of the first four rules is invalid from the Aristotelian standpoint
+* The critical term is the one that is superfluously distributed.
+In other words, it is the term that, in the premises, is distributed in more occurrences than is necessary for the syllogism to obey the first two rules

 # See also